Pontocho Alley Guide 2026: Best 15 Restaurants, Noryo-yuka & Kyoto Local’s Tips

 Walking down the stone-paved alley lined with old machiya houses feels like stepping back in time.
 During the day, it's enveloped in a quiet, nostalgic atmosphere, while at night, the glow of lanterns creates a fantastical world.
-Perhaps the charm of Pontocho lies in enjoying these changing expressions.
+Perhaps the charm of Pontocho Alley lies in enjoying these changing expressions.

 My favorite experience is savoring cuisine on the riverside terrace seats called "kawayuka" during summer evenings.
 The blissful moments of tasting delicate flavors using Kyoto's unique ingredients while listening to the murmur of the river are still vivid in my memory.

-Pontocho is also dotted with high-end dining experiences like ryotei and upscale kappo restaurants.
+Pontocho Alley is also dotted with high-end dining experiences like ryotei and upscale kappo restaurants.
 With the guidance of local friends, I had the opportunity to visit some ryotei that are usually challenging to enter.

 The essence of Kyoto cuisine I tasted there was truly artistic and became a lifelong memory.

-If you are looking for Comprehensive Kyoto Guide, check the article below!
+If you are looking for Comprehensive Kyoto Guide, check "The Ultimate Kyoto Guide for Foreign Visitors" below!
 I summarized how and where you can enjoy different areas of Kyoto as much as possible.

 Table of Contents